Shake, Rattle & Roll (film): Accolades

-Sequels and remake
+Later films and remake

-Shake, Rattle & Roll is followed by sixteen sequels, spawning a franchise.
-Each sequel brings returning actors from each film to reprise different characters.
+Shake, Rattle & Roll is followed by sixteen films, spawning a film series.
+Each film brings returning actors from each film to reprise different characters.

-In 2012, the segment titled "Pridyider" was remade as a film of the same name.
+In 2012, the "Pridyider" segment was adapted into a film of the same name.

 Restoration

 An existing 35mm print of the film was digitally scanned in 4K resolution and enhanced in 2K resolution by the ABS-CBN Film Restoration Project to celebrate the film and the series' 40th anniversary.
 The restored version also premiered as part of the Sine Sigla sa Singkwenta 50-film lineup of the Metro Manila Film Festival, from September 25 to October 15, 2024.